seanox/devwex-service/README.md

 # Description
-Service configures and uses "Seanox Devwex" as a Windows service.
+Service configures and uses Seanox Devwex as a Windows service.
 The service can be set to automatically start when the machine boots and will continue to run with no user logged onto the machine.